-Nuclear weapons tests are experiments carried out to determine the effectiveness, performance and explosive capacity of nuclear weapons.
-These tests provide valuable information on how weapons work, how detonations are affected by different conditions, and how personnel, structures and equipment are affected when subjected to nuclear explosions.
-However, nuclear tests have often been used as an indicator of scientific and military strength.
+Nuclear weapons tests are experiments conducted to assess the performance, effectiveness, and explosive capacity of nuclear weapons.
+These tests provide valuable information on how weapons work, how detonations are affected by different conditions, and how personnel, structures, and equipment are affected when exposed to nuclear explosions.
+Additionally, nuclear tests have often been used as a symbol of scientific and military strength.
 In 1963, three of the four nuclear states at the time (the United Kingdom, United States, and Soviet Union) and many non-nuclear states signed the Limited Test Ban Treaty, vowing to refrain from testing nuclear weapons in the atmosphere, underwater, or in outer space.

 Because nuclear testing is considered to promote the development of nuclear weapons, many oppose future testing as an acceleration of the arms race.
-The United States ended all underground nuclear tests in the early 1990s on the eve of the CTBT, despite protests from the heads of its three national weapons laboratories.The first test was conducted to confirm that the design of the implosion-type nuclear weapon was feasible, and to give an idea of what the actual size and effects of a nuclear explosion would be before they were used in combat against Japan.
-In its preamble, the treaty banning nuclear weapons recognizes the disproportionate impact of nuclear weapons activities on indigenous peoples.
-Only three countries, India, Pakistan and North Korea, have conducted explosive nuclear tests since the CTBT was signed 25 years ago. .
+The United States ended all underground nuclear tests in the early 1990s on the eve of the CTBT, despite protests from the heads of its three national weapons laboratories.The first test was conducted to confirm that the design of an implosion-type nuclear weapon was feasible and to give an idea of what size and effects a nuclear explosion would have before they were used in combat against Japan.
+The preamble of the treaty banning nuclear weapons acknowledges the disproportionate impact of nuclear weapons activities on indigenous peoples.
+Only three countries - India, Pakistan, and North Korea - have conducted explosive nuclear tests since the CTBT was signed 25 years ago.